 Call us: 336.758.5273

-When either the student or UCC mental health professional identify that the student’s clinical needs are outside the UCC’s scope of service or would be best served via off-campus medical and/or mental health providers, the UCC professional will provide referral options to the student.
+When either the student or UCC mental health professional identify that the student’s clinical needs are outside the UCC’s scope of service or would be best served via off-campus medical and/or mental health providers, UCC professionals will provide referral options to students.
+This Student Guide to Off-Campus Referrals may also be helpful for students to review.
 In general, student concerns are outside of the UCC’s scope of service when, in the opinion of the UCC’s treating professional:

 The UCC’s services may not be available to students where a student: